MyDecisive/.github/profile/README.md

 <h1 align="center">
-    Gain control of costs and operations through telemetry pipelines management.
+    Gain control of costs and operations with OTel.
+Get started in minutes.
 </h1>

 <p align="center">